Lecture notes on duality and interpolation spaces: Calderón's theorem about duals of complex interpolation spaces

 We conclude this subsection with a lemma which in fact is not required for the proof of Theorem \ref{crt}.
 We will probably need it, or rather its almost immediate corollary, in a paper which is currently in preparation.
 The lemma is a very special case, but one sufficient for our purposes in that paper, of a quite standard result, namely, Theorem 15.19 of \cite{rudin} p.\ 308.
-We waited till now, rather than including it earlier in Subsection \ref{svaf} , since its proof can be almost immediately deduced from part of the proof of Lemma \ref{gie}.
+We waited till now, rather than including it earlier in Subsection \ref{svaf}, since its proof can be almost immediately deduced from part of the proof of Lemma \ref{gie}. \begin{lem} Suppose that the function $\psi:\mathbb{D}\rightarrow\mathbb{C}$ is continuous in $\mathbb{D}$ and is analytic in $\mathbb{D}^{\circ}$.
+Suppose further that $\psi(1)=\psi(e^{i2\pi\theta})=0$.
+Then